How Change Management Supports ERP implementation - Cadran Consultancy

 Step 5: Full migration to the new system

-Thereafter, Cadran and Redfaire International will help with optimization of the system.
+In the coming months, Cadran and Redfaire International will assist with system optimization.
 The next step?
-Rolling the system out worldwide, starting with Poland!
+Rolling out the system worldwide, starting in Poland!

 How Interfood incorporates change management into the ERP implemention proces